 N. Kohring, C. Froehlich, S. Heidekrüger, and M. Bichler

-Accepted to the 2022 AAAI Workshop on Reinforcement Learning in Games (AAAI-RLG-22)
+presented at the 2022 AAAI Workshop on Reinforcement Learning in Games (AAAI-RLG-22)

 Equilibrium Learning in Combinatorial Auctions: Computing Approximate Bayesian Nash Equilibria via Pseudogradient Dynamics